ruslanmv/ruslanmv.github.io/_posts/2023-02-17-Fraud-Detection-Model-with-Machine-Learning.md

 ## Step 4.
 Data exploration

-The dataset that we are goiing to use is the follow
+The dataset that we are going to use is the follow:

 - https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud